than-dev/be-javascript-master/hoisting/en-us/README.md

 <br>

-Before see some examples, we need to understand the difference beetwen these three ways to declare a variable.
+Before see some examples, we need to understand the difference beetween these three ways to declare a variable.

 <br>

-- **var**: On the start of javascript, we had only _var_, currently, we dont have reasons to use it, the hoisting concept is applied just to this type of declaration, and, it can be problematic by some reasons I will explain later.
+- **var**: On the start of javascript, we had only _var_, currently, we don't have reasons to use it, the hoisting concept is applied just to this type of declaration, and, it can be problematic by some reasons I will explain later.
 Another point we can say here is, its value can be reassigned.

 - **let**: unlike _var_, hoisting is not applied to _let_, it's a reason to prefer it, but, like _var_, its value can be reassigned.